syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 {% include image.html url="/js/Chart/Chart-Types_images/Chart-Types_img46.png" Caption="Changing the doughnut size"%}

-### Exploding a doughnut segment
+### Explode a doughnut segment

-To explode a specific doughnut segment, you have to set the index to be exploded by using the [explodeIndex](../api/ejchart.html#members:series-explodeIndex) option of the series.
+To explode a specific doughnut segment, set the index to be exploded by using the [explodeIndex](../api/ejchart.html#members:series-explodeIndex) option of the series.

 {% highlight js %}